eric-silk/amath583/ps4/Questions.md

 Add your answers to this file in plain text after each question.
 Leave a blank line between the text of the question and the text of your answer.

+### Questions from PS4 Webpage

+**Q**
+What level of SIMD/vector support does the CPU on your computer provide?

+**Q**
+What is the maximum operand size your computer will support?

+256-bit operands on my Ubuntu on Windows machine.
+Will update if I check on my other machine.

 #### Ordering matters